 Winner: Denis Palmer – 29 points (on 3-hole countback)

 2nd Place: Colin Gross – 29 points

-Congratulations to Denis Palmer and Colin Gross, and a big Thank You to everyone who made this day such a success.
+Congratulations to Denis Palmer, Colin Gross and Steve Smithson, and a big Thank You to everyone who made this day such a success.
 We raised £600 and our Captain presented a cheque to Ray Varty, Club Vice-Captain, who honoured us with his presence for the day.

 John Coombes, Wags Captain, presents the cheque for £600 to the Club Vice-Captain, Ray Varty.

 Colin Gross receives the second prize, a Centenary Tankard, having been pipped at the post on count back.

 And a jolly good day enjoyed by all!

 Designed by Tom Shaer, then a Barnet Art College student, is also engraved with the script “The only way that we can repay our debts to the past is to put the future in debt to us”, a quote by John Buchan.

 John Jacobs, a former Sandy Lodge Golf Club Professional, joined by friend and former Club member Val Doonican, unveiled the statue.